alextanhongpin/ideas/README.md

 ## Chat Server

 Create a full chat server.
+The server is written in [golang](https://github.com/alextanhongpin/go-chat) and the client [Vue](https://github.com/alextanhongpin/vue-chat).
+Work in progress.